IBM/graph-db-insights/README.md

 ## 1. Deploy OrientDB on Kubernetes Cluster
 Deploy OrientDB on Kubernetes cluster using [Deploy OrientDB on Kubernetes](https://github.com/IBM/deploy-graph-db-container).
 It will expose the ports on IBM Bluemix through which OrientDB can be accessed from the Jupyter notebook on IBM DSX.
 Use the `ip-address of your cluster` and node port `port 2424` on which the OrientDB console is mapped, to access that OrientDB through Jupyter notebook.
-In the step 5 of the notebook `Connect to OrientDB`, uncomment this line in the cell.
-Make sure you put the ip-address in the double quotes and replace the content in the angular with the port number to connect to the orientdb.

 ```bash
 client = pyorient.OrientDB("ip-address-of-the-kubernetes-cluster",<node-port mapped to port 2424 of orientDB>)
 ```
+In the step 5 of the notebook `Connect to OrientDB`, uncomment the above line in the cell.
+Make sure you put the ip-address in the double quotes and replace the content in the angular with the port number to connect to the orientdb, to avoid any syntax errors.

 ## 2. Sign up for the Data Science Experience